 - 5.2 A Traffic Impact Assessment (TIA) (Attachment VIa) has been conducted for design years 2037 and 2047 to assess the traffic impacts arising from the proposed OZP amendments.
-The results indicate that the critical junctions within the study area would perform satisfactorily and operate within their capacity at the design years, except the junctions of Sham Mong Road/Chui Yu Road (J5), Argyle Street/Sai Yee Street (J10), Argyle Street/Yim Po Fong Street/Luen Wan Street (J11), Nathan Road/Waterloo Road (J15), Nathan Road/Jordan Road (J21), Gascoigne Road/Jordan Road (J22), Argyle Street/Nathan Road (J26), Argyle Street/Tong Mi Road (J27), Tong Mi Road/Prince Edward Road West (J29) and Tai Kok Tsui Road/Ivy Street (J30) due to the proposed amendments (Plan 6a).
-With implementation of the proposed traffic improvement measures at the aforementioned junctions (Plans 6b to 6k) by relevant departments or future project proponents of adjoining/nearby redevelopments, including URA, all assessed junctions will operate within capacity in the design years. - 5.3 The TIA also concludes that all assessed road links (Plan 6a) are estimated to be within capacity in the design years, except Gascoigne Road Flyover (L5) and West Kowloon Highway (L11).
-According to the TIA, the 'volume to capacity' ratio (V/C ratio) of these two roads will be approaching or exceeding 1.214, even without the proposed amendments.
-Notwithstanding, with future developments in the Central Waters and its associated 4th road harbour crossing as well as the Northern Metropolis, the existing travel patterns across the Harbour and along the north-south strategic corridor would help relieve the traffic pressure of the aforementioned two road links. - 5.4 The pedestrian flows in the design years have also been assessed.
-The results indicate that most of the footpaths are estimated to have acceptable Level of
+The results indicate that the critical junctions within Yau Ma Tei area would perform satisfactorily and operate within their capacity at the design years, except the junctions of Nathan Road/Waterloo Road (J15), Nathan Road/Jordan Road (J21), Gascoigne Road/Jordan Road (J22) (Plan 6a).
+With implementation of the proposed traffic improvement measures at the aforementioned junctions (Plans 6b to 6d) by relevant government departments or future project proponents of adjoining/nearby redevelopments, all assessed junctions will operate within capacity in the design years. - 5.3 The TIA also concludes that all assessed road links (Plan 6a) are estimated to be within capacity in the design years, except Gascoigne Road Flyover (L5) and West Kowloon Highway (L11).
+According to the TIA, the "volume to capacity" ratio (V/C ratio) of these two roads will be approaching or exceeding 1.2, even without the proposed amendments.
+Notwithstanding, with future developments in the Kau Yi Chau Artificial Islands and its associated 4th road harbour crossing as well as the Northern Metropolis, the existing travel patterns across the Victoria Harbour and along the north-south strategic corridor would help relieve the traffic pressure of the aforementioned two road links. - 5.4 The pedestrian flows in the design years have also been assessed.
+The results indicate that most of the footpaths within Yau Ma Tei area are estimated to have acceptable Level of Service (LOS), except for the sections of footpath at Waterloo Road (P37), Nanking Street (P44) and Parkes Street (P48).
+Besides, section of footpath at Saigon Street (P42) and Shanghai Street (P45) with a width below the requirements in the Hong Kong Planning Standards and Guidelines (HKPSG) would reach LOS of C in 2047.
+To foster a pedestrian-friendly environment and be in line with "Walk in HK" initiative, widening of the aforementioned footpaths is proposed and will be implemented by project proponent of subject redevelopment as detailed planning proceeds (Plans 5d to 5f and 7).
+Besides, with a long term vision to transform the YM Areas to a better walkable district and strengthen Nathan Road as the major commercial spine in the Areas, it is proposed to widen the footpaths with a setback on the ground floor on both sides of Nathan Road where necessary to meet the current requirements of HKPSG and the Transport Planning and Design Manual (TPDM) (i.e. 5.5m including 4.5m for Through Zone and 1m for shopping frontage in Building Frontage Zone).
+It is also suggested to incorporate the proposed setback along Nathan Road and Parkes Street into the Explanatory Statement of the OZP.
+With implementation of the proposed footpath widening, either by the relevant government departments or the future project proponents of adjoining/nearby redevelopments, including URA, all assessed footpaths will have an acceptable LOS and meet the relevant requirements of HKPSG and TPDM. - 5.5 The Commissioner for Transport (C for T) and the Chief Highway Engineer/Kowloon of the Highways Department (CHE/K, HyD) have no in-principle objection to the proposed amendments from traffic engineering and highway maintenance perspectives.

-13 Planned developments, including Nullah Road Urban Waterway, Mong Kok Market Revitalisation, Hamilton Street Redevelopment Project, Saigon Street Redevelopment Project, Tai Nan Street SCA and Arran Street SCA, are assumed to be completed in 2047 and have been included in the assumptions of the assessments as a conservative approach to examine the possible impacts on the YM Areas.

-14 V/C ratio is an indication of the traffic condition of roads during peak hours.
+&lt;sup>13 V/C ratio is an indication of the traffic condition of roads during peak hours.
 A V/C ratio equals to or less than 1.0 is considered acceptable, that between 1.0 and 1.2 indicates a manageable degree of congestion, and that above 1.2 indicates more serious congestion.